ahmadjamalkta/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 representing data link activity at *service* level.

 Another phenomenon can also be observed in the video.
-There is *protocol* level data link activity between ``person2`` and the other nodes.
-This is because frames are also received in the physical layer of ``person2``, but they are dropped at data link layer level because they are not addressed to ``person2``.
+There is *protocol*-level data link activity between ``person2`` and the other nodes.
+This activity is because frames are also received in the physical layer of ``person2``, but they are dropped at the data link layer level because they are not addressed to ``person2``.

 Visualizing Data Link Activity in a Mobile Ad-Hoc Network